mercmobily/ryver/README.md

     <h1 id="hello-world-">Hello world!</h1>

 The Markdown processing obviously worked.
-You probably noticed that `_info.yaml` wasn't copied over: that is because _all files and directories starting with an underscore are ignored by the filters_.
+You probably noticed that `_info.yaml` wasn't copied over: that is because _all files and directories starting with an underscore are not filtered, and therefore not copied over_.

 The `markup-markdown` filter will make sure that any file with the extension `.md` will be processed as Markdown.